nus-cs2113-AY2324S1/tp/docs/team/ziyi105.md

 2. Adding theme to UG & DG
 3. Approving and merging PRs
 4. Checking coding standard for most of the classes ([PR #351](https://github.com/AY2324S1-CS2113-T17-2/tp/pull/351))
-5. Reminding team members to use github effectively (although some of my reminders were ignored :")
+5. Reminding team members to use Github effectively (although some of my reminders were ignored :")
     - I encouraged my team members to report bugs using issue tracker on Github instead of using Telegram. (e.g., [#323](https://github.com/AY2324S1-CS2113-T17-2/tp/issues/323))
     - I requested PR reviews from my team members as I noticed they haven't had a chance to do any review. (e.g., [PR #51](https://github.com/AY2324S1-CS2113-T17-2/tp/pull/51))
 6. Testing of features done my other team members